kowey/GenI/doc/manual/command-line.md

 morphinfo
   ~ tells GenI which literals in the input semantics are to be used by
-    the morphological *pre-*processor.
+    the morphological preprocessor.
 The pre-processor strips these features from the input and fiddles with the elementary trees used by GenI so that the right features get attached to the leaf nodes.
     An example of a “morphological” literal is something like `past(p)`.